Trixie Motel

-Trixie Motel is an American reality television series that follows Trixie Mattel (the stage name of drag queen Brian Firkus) and her partner David Silver as they buy and renovate a rundown motel in Palm Springs, California.
+Trixie Motel is an American reality television docuseries that follows Trixie Mattel (the stage name of drag queen Brian Firkus) and her then-partner David Silver as they buy and renovate a rundown motel in Palm Springs, California.

+A second season, titled Trixie Motel: Drag Me Home, premiered on June 1, 2024 on Max.

 Background

 Mattel based the aesthetics of the motel on her drag character, her web series UNHhhh with Katya Zamolodchikova, and her beauty brand Trixie Cosmetics, among other inspirations.
-The location was originally named Ruby Montana's Coral Sands Inn; Mattel had originally planned to transform it into an AirBnB to rent out but changed her mind after viewing the property.
+The location was originally named Ruby Montana's Coral Sands Inn; Mattel had originally planned to transform it into an Airbnb rental but changed her mind after viewing the property.
 According to Mattel she spent around $1.9 million to purchase the space and $500,000 to renovate it, enlisting designer Dani Dazey to collaborate on the project.